Szybet/InkWatchy/README.md

 - Working, uncomplete watchface
 - Debug menus to check on things on the fly
 - Configuring the watch to not wake up every minute at night - adjustable hours and minutes - good for battery life
 - A "vault" which allows to save encrypted images to the watchy and view them if provided the correct PIN.
 All generated dynamically via a script.
 Uses AES128 cbc/ecb.
-I use it for as a backup phonebook
+Example use is a backup phone book

 ## Compiling
 1. You need to run the generate.sh file.
 As mentioned before it will convert images and fonts on the fly to header files